jha-ayush/Real-estate-data-preprocessing/README.md

 # Executive summary

-Real-estate-data-preprocessing is a data preprocessing and analysis project aimed at preparing and understanding real estate data for further usage, such as predictive modeling and decision-making.
+Real-estate Data Analysis is a data preprocessing and analysis project aimed at preparing and understanding real estate data for further usage, such as predictive modeling and decision-making.
 The project focuses on cleaning, transforming, and analyzing the dataset to derive meaningful insights.

 **Key Features**